poseidon-framework/poseidon-schema/README.md

 ### The Poseidon package structure

-A Poseidon package stores genotype data with context information for individuals/samples.
+A Poseidon package stores genotype data with context information for DNA samples from (ancient) (human) individuals.
 Packages are defined by the POSEIDON.yml file, which holds relative paths to all other files in a package.

-A package must contain:
+A package therefore must contain:

 - A `POSEIDON.yml` file to formally define the package
 - Genotype data in PLINK or EIGENSTRAT format

 It should additionally contain:

-- A `.janno` file to store context information
+- A `.janno` file to store context information on spatiotemporal origin or sample quality
 - A `.bib` file for literature references

 It can also contain:

-- A `README.md` file for arbitrary context information
+- A `README.md` file for arbitrary, additional context information
 - A `CHANGELOG.md` file to document changes to the package
 - A `.ssf` file with information on the underlying raw sequencing data